-Thailand’s high-value tourism industry has taken a battering courtesy of the country’s foreign minister, Surapong Tovichakchaikul, who said a campaign is needed to educate Thai people that foreigners visiting Thailand are worth a lot of money and are not targets.
+The image of Thailand’s high-value tourism industry has taken a battering courtesy of the country’s foreign minister, Surapong Tovichakchaikul, who said a campaign is needed to educate Thai people that foreigners visiting the kingdom are worth a lot of money and are not targets.

-The comments, published in The Bangkok Post’s Ministry in tourist safety drive, along with a proposal to install more closed circuit television cameras (CCTC) in 10 provincial cities and asking police to increase patrols along beaches and at other tourist spots, follows a brain-storming session at Thailand’s foreign ministry in response to the increasing number of complaints received by its embassies regarding the safety of foreigners visiting Thailand.
+The comments, published in The Bangkok Post, along with a proposal to install more closed circuit television cameras (CCTC) in 10 provincial cities and asking police to increase patrols along beaches and at other tourist spots follows a brain-storming session at Thailand’s foreign ministry in response to increasing complaints received by its embassies regarding the safety of foreigners visiting Thailand.

-Thailand Foreign Minister, Surapong Tovichakchaikul, said the meeting discussed several measures to better protect foreigners visiting Thailand after more than 15 complaints were lodged recently at Thai embassies regarding the safety of foreign tourists in Thailand.
-(Ed.
-The original report did not define “recently”)
+Mr Tovichakchaikul said the meeting discussed several measures to better protect foreigners visiting Thailand and was held after more than 15 complaints were lodged recently at Thai embassies regarding the safety of foreign tourists in Thailand.

-The meeting comes on the back of Thailand tops Australian death list on ninemsm earlier in the week, which used a single and largely irrelevant fact, that of allAustralian’s who die overseas, the majority occur in Thailand‚ while failing to add any science to the equation such as the number of Australian tourists visiting each destination, or the number of days those tourists spent in each country, for a rather sensationalist headline.
+The meeting comes on the back of an article published on ninemsm earlier in the week which claimed that the majority of Australian deaths overseas occur in Thailand.
+The article failed to quantify the number of Australian tourists visiting each destination, or the number of days those tourists spent in each country.

 Irrespective of this, that an increasing number of foreigners visiting Thailand are sufficiently concerned to lodge written complaints seems without doubt, raising the question of how many foreigners visiting Thailand don’t write to embassies to complain about tourist safety in Thailand unanswered.